emustudio/emuStudio/docs/_pages/download.md

 There is possibility to run some original software for emulated computers on emuStudio (e.g. CP/M operating system on MITS Altair8800).
 In order to keep being "legal-safe", it is better to not share the images here or within the emuStudio release.
-More information can be found in the virtual computers' documentation.
+More information (e.g. links where the images can be downloaded, etc.) can be found in the virtual computers' documentation.